07/17/2024

 Over the past 20 years, there have been substantial advances in treatment for colorectal cancer.
 There is now a wide range of systemic treatment options including chemotherapy, immunotherapy, targeted therapy and more.

-“For people with later-stage or metastatic colon cancer, chemotherapy can prevent the cancer from spreading even further and improve their quality of life,” explains Dr. Radhika Rachamalla, medical oncologist and medical director at the Dyson Center for Cancer Care. ”While chemotherapy has remained a standard treatment for many years, expanded therapeutic options including biologic therapy, immunotherapy and targeted therapy have improved average survival from less than one year in the single-agent fluoropyrimidine era (a type of chemotherapy for solid tumors) to more than 2.5 years.”
+“For people with later-stage or metastatic colon cancer, chemotherapy can prevent the cancer from spreading even further and improve their quality of life,” said Dr. Radhika Rachamalla, medical oncologist and medical director at the Dyson Center for Cancer Care. ”While chemotherapy has remained a standard treatment for many years, expanded therapeutic options including biologic therapy, immunotherapy and targeted therapy have improved average survival from less than one year in the single agent fluoropyrimidine era (a type of chemotherapy for solid tumors) to more than 2.5 years.”

 Immunotherapy is a newer treatment option that uses the body’s own immune system to fight cancer.
 Recent immunotherapy studies have shown significant improvements in outcomes for people with genetically driven cancer.
 Learn more about immunotherapy.